slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Okay, you have mastered GPG :) Now that you have encrypted  related data in your wallet (mnemonic phrase or private key) with GPG in an offline secured environment, you can now throw the encrypted files directly into these cloud services and save it there.
 All will be good.
 But I need to remind you here: never lose the private key to your GPG or forget the password of the private key...

 At this point, you might find this extra level of security is quite troublesome: you have to learn about GPG and back up your GPG private key and passwords.
-In reality, if you have done all the aforementioned steps, you are already familiar with the process and won’t find it as difficult or troublesome.
+In reality, if you have done all the aforementioned steps, you are already familiar with the process and won't find it as difficult or troublesome.
 I will say no more because practice makes perfect.

 If you want to save some effort, there is another possibility but its security may be discounted.
 I can't measure the exact discount but sometimes I would be lazy when I would use some well-known tools for assistance.
 That tool is 1Password.
 The latest version of 1Password already supports direct storage of wallet-related data, such as mnemonic words, passwords, wallet addresses, etc., which is convenient for users.
 Other tools (such as Bitwarden) can achieve something similar, but they are not as convenient.